 Fly to the city of Lhasa, the heart and soul of Tibet.
 This afternoon is at leisure to help acclimatise to the altitude.

-Explore the crown jewel of Tibet the Potala Palace.
-The palace is an architectural wonder that towers over the city from its seat on Marpo Ri (Red Mountain).
-The Potala, the former winter palace of the Dalai Lama, houses thousands of rooms filled with treasures such as intricate shrines and beautiful frescoes.
-We also visit Norbulingka; the former summer palace of the Dalai Lama, containing several palaces and chapels; and a local Tibetan carpet workshop.
+The Potala Palace is an architectural wonder towering over the city from its seat on Marpo Ri (Red Mountain).
+The Potala, the former winter palace of the Dalai Lama, houses thousands of rooms filled with old treasures from intricate shrines to beautiful frescoes.
+This afternoon, explore Norbulingka, the former summer residence of the Dalai Lama, set in parkland just outside the city.
+Also visit a local Tibetan arts and crafts shop.
 Enjoy a traditional Tibetan dinner and dance performance in the evening.

-Fly to Chengdu, the capital of Sichuan Province where, after a tour of Jinli Street, there will be a delicious Sichuan meal to savour.
+Fly to Chengdu, capital of Sichuan Province.
+After a tour of Jinli Street, there will be a delicious Sichuanese meal to savour.